Teacher Education Subject Specific

 Some degrees associated with subject specific ed may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for subject specific ed careers below.

-|Less Than a High School Diploma||0.4%|
+|Less than a High School Diploma||0.4%|

-|High School Diploma or Equivalent||0.5%|
+|High School Diploma - or the equivalent (for example, GED)||0.5%|

 |Some College Courses||1.4%|